rocket-pool/old.docs.rocketpool.net/src/guides/node/recovering-rp.md

 :::

-### Step 2: Import the Address
+### Step 2 (Optional): Test Importing the Address

-Next, you'll want to import the address.

-Run the following command:
+If you would like to test the recovery process to ensure you have the correct mnemonic and passwords **without actually regenerating your node wallet's private key or importing your validator keys**, you can do so with the following command:

 ```
-rocketpool wallet recover -a 0x1234abcd...
+rocketpool wallet test-recovery -a 0x1234abcd...
 ```

 Where `0x1234abcd...` is the address you want to import, starting with the `0x` prefix.